-Scheduled for Sunday, March 5, 2017, this annual tree-hugging event allows families with kids of all ages to learn about the origins of maple treats and to enjoy interactive demonstrations of tapping a maple tree to extract its sap and convert it into tasty pancake toppers.
+This annual tree-hugging event allows families with kids of all ages to learn about the origins of maple treats and to enjoy interactive demonstrations of tapping a maple tree to extract its sap and convert it into tasty pancake toppers.
 Whereas several other maple-sugaring events end there, the Maple Sugaring Party goes on to include additional activities to round out the event—and turn it into a party!

 Allow a couple hours to take in some half-dozen stations at your own pace.
 Since the primary purpose is to demonstrate maple sugaring, start with the tapping demonstration area, where kids can collect “liquid gold” (which, in its raw form, actually resembles water more than syrup) as it descends the spigot embedded in the tree.
 From there, head to the sugar shack to see the evaporator in action and learn how sap is cooked.
 Next, watch an open fire boil the syrup in pots, as earlier harvesters would have done, and view a presentation about Native American techniques and rituals.
 Be sure to sample some of the maple candy in the Manor House--that’s the best part!

 Visit the sugar shack to see the evaporator in action and learn more about the conversion from sap to syrup.
 Photo by the author.